kus/cs2-modded-server/README.md

 ### How do I connect to RCON remotely?

-[Download SourceAdminTool](https://users.alliedmods.net/~drifter/SAT/) for your OS (you can read about it [here](https://forums.alliedmods.net/showthread.php?t=289370)) and click `Servers > Add Servers` and put in the `<IP>:27015` and when you see the server show in the list, down the bottom left type in your RCON password and click `Login` and you should be able to execute commands from the bottom text box i.e. `exec dm.cfg`
+[Download SourceAdminTool](https://nightly.link/Drifter321/admintool/workflows/build/master) ([source](https://github.com/Drifter321/admintool)) for your OS (you can read about it [here](https://forums.alliedmods.net/showthread.php?t=289370)) and click `Servers > Add Servers` and put in the `<IP>:27015` and when you see the server show in the list, down the bottom left type in your RCON password and click `Login` and you should be able to execute commands from the bottom text box i.e. `exec dm.cfg`

+**You must connect to the server from the public IP if hosting an online server, not the LAN IP even if you are on the same network.
+The script logs the public IP `Starting server on XXX.XXX.XXX.XXX:27015`**

 ### Why can't I set the server to start automatically with a mod loaded